lkendi/ImageHashSpoofing/README.md

 -   Supports PNG and JPEG/JPG image formats.
 -   Ensures output image remains visually identical to the original.
--   Efficiently computes hashes and modifies image metadata or unused byte space to achieve the desired hash.
+-   Efficiently computes hashes and modifies image metadata to achieve the desired hash.
+-   Displays progress during the modification process for better user experience.
--   Provides side-by-side visualization of the original and modified images.
+-   Provides side-by-side visualization of the original and final images.

 ## **Prerequisites**